NBA Twitter Is Having Fun With This Quote After The Pacers-Nets Game

 Publish date:

 "What Club?"
-NBA Twitter Went Crazy Over What James Harden Said After The Nets Beat The Pacers On Friday
+NBA Twitter Went Crazy Over What James Harden Said After The Nets Game On Friday Night

 The Brooklyn Nets defeated the Indiana Pacers 105-98 on Friday night in Brooklyn.